A Data Envelopment Analysis Approach for Assessing Fairness in Resource Allocation: Application to Kidney Exchange Programs: Methodology

-which enables the simultaneous and proportional adjustment of inputs and outputs.
-The hyperbolic measure is particularly well-suited to the kidney allocation setting, as it allows for the simultaneous reduction of inputs (waitlist time, KDPI) and increase of outputs (graft survival).
-This approach provides an intuitive interpretation as a single scalar value that facilitates comparisons across patient groups.
+which enables simultaneous and proportional adjustment of inputs and outputs needed to reach the frontier.
+The hyperbolic measure is particularly well-suited to the kidney allocation setting, as it allows for the simultaneous reduction of inputs (waitlist time, LKDPI) and increase of outputs (graft survival).
+This approach provides an intuitive interpretation as a single scalar value, facilitating comparisons across patient groups.

-The efficiency frontier is a key concept in our DEA framework, representing optimal efficiencies for kidney allocation.
-It is formed by input-output combinations $(X,Y) \in \mathcal{T}$ for which there exists no other combination $(X',Y') \in \mathcal{T}$ such that $X' \leq X$ and $Y' \geq Y$, with at least one strict inequality.
-Points lying on this frontier have $\theta = 1$, representing maximum efficiency within our framework.
-For patients not on the frontier ($\theta < 1$), $\theta$ indicates the factor by which inputs must be reduced and output increased to reach the efficiency frontier.
+The efficiency frontier is a key component of our DEA framework, representing the set of input–output combinations $(X, Y) \in \mathcal{T}_{Z_i}$ for which no other feasible point satisfies $X' \leq X$ and $Y' \geq Y$ with at least one strict inequality.
+For any patient not on this frontier ($\theta_i(Z_i)<1$), the value of $\theta_i(Z_i)$ quantifies the proportional decrease in inputs and increase in output required for the observed transplant to reach the frontier.

-Figure \ref{fig:frontier} illustrates a simplified representation of our DEA framework using a random subset of 200 patients.
-Each plot shows one input (waitlist duration or KDPI score) against the output (graft lifespan).
-To enhance visibility across the full range of values, we apply min-max scaling to the waitlist duration and graft lifespan values to normalize these measures to a range of 0 to 1.
-In each plot, the solid curve represents the efficiency frontier, which serves as the optimal boundary for patient transplantation processes.
-The dashed lines, shown for a selected subset of points, represent the hyperbolic trajectories that each patient's input-output combination would follow if scaled by the factor $\theta$ until it reaches the frontier.
-The red stars at the ends of these paths mark the points where each patient would achieve $\theta=1$, illustrating how the suggested input-output adjustments would project a patient onto the efficiency frontier.
+Figure~\ref{fig:frontier} illustrates how the conditional frontier and hyperbolic efficiency score are constructed for a single focal patient.
+To make the geometry visually interpretable, the inputs and output in these panels have been rescaled to the unit interval via min–max normalization, though this scaling does not affect the DEA estimates.
+Each panel displays all transplants as background points, highlighting one representative patient and the subset of reference units identified using covariate similarity.
+The solid curve depicts the patient-specific covariate-conditional frontier estimated from this local reference set.
+The dashed curve represents the hyperbolic path the patient's input–output combination would follow if proportionally scaled by $\theta$ until it reaches the conditional frontier at $\theta=1$, marked by a star.
+Although every patient has an individualized conditional frontier, we present a single example to maintain clarity and to demonstrate the geometric interpretation of $\theta_i(Z_i)$.

-Incorporating the hyperbolic graph efficiency measure into the DEA framework results in the following optimization problem for evaluating the efficiency of patient $i$:
+Incorporating the hyperbolic graph efficiency measure into the conditional DEA framework results in the following optimization problem for the efficiency of patient $i$: